dervism/webpack_react_starter/README.md

 # Webpack React Starter
 An extremely lightweight starter project.
 The app contains only one page with the "Hello, world" text.

-I made my own starter project as I did'nt find any which are simple.
-Many of the existing ones either contains to much or they use Webpack in a too complex manner that makes learning difficult.
+I made my own starter project as I did'nt any simple ones.
+Many of the existing projects out there either contains to much or they use Webpack in a too complex manner that makes learning difficult.

 **Demo:** http://dervism.github.io/webpack_react_starter/